JFF-Bohdan/console_fast_autocomplete/README.md

 ## Solution

 #### Base information

 You can use Redis NoSQL to perform fast autocomplete.
+First of all you need load all data into Redis database and then give interface to perform sarch queries.

 #### Loading data